C4Wiz/skin.estuary.modv2nexus/README.md

    * fix wrong plot position on PVR Icon Wall when "show channel groups" on EPG grid is selected
    * adjustments on mosaic views
    * add animation to PVR NextUp
+   * reverted image type back to multiimage for weather widget

  - .1
    * minor adjustments